 From a global screen in a heart-specific and inducible DM1 mouse model, we have recently discovered a specific defect in Mef2 transcriptional program in DM1 that results in loss of expression of its target genes including scores of cardiac microRNAs.
 We are currently optimizing different therapeutic approaches to correct microRNA misregulation in DM1 cell culture and mouse models.

-In collaboration with Steve Zimmerman and Paul Hergenrother labs, (UIUC), we are also testing the in vivo efficacy of their small molecule inhibitors that can release Mbnl1 from the CUG RNA in a DM1 mouse model.
+In collaboration with Steve Zimmerman laboratory, (UIUC), we are also testing the in vivo efficacy of their small molecule inhibitors that can release Mbnl1 from the CUG RNA in a DM1 mouse model.

 4. mRNA polyadenylation in heart development and disease.

 As transcription terminates, the 3’-end of most eukaryotic mRNAs is cleaved and polyadenylated.
 Polyadenylation adds a 3’-poly(A) tail that is bound by the poly(A)-binding proteins to regulate mRNA stability, localization and translation.

 More than 50% of mammalian genes use alternative poly(A) sites, which affect the mRNA’s accessibility to regulatory factors including microRNAs and RNA binding proteins.
 While the choice of poly(A) site(s) selection is tightly regulated during development, the key determinative factors affecting this process are largely unknown.